drausin/libri-experiments/experiments/exp01/README.md

-In trial 23, we tested [libri #166](https://github.com/drausin/libri/pull/166), which adjusts the peer ordering in a routing table bucket to favor peers less frequently queried when they have been queried almost as recently as more frequently peers.
+In trial 23, we tested [libri #166](https://github.com/drausin/libri/pull/166), which adjusts the peer ordering in a routing table bucket to favor peers less frequently queried when they have been queried almost as recently as more frequently queried peers.
 The intent was to more explicitly balance the queries out across peers.
-The change had the intended effect, with Store requests more evenly spread out across all librarians (though not perfectly, with one librarian receiving noticably fewer requests).
-Latencies across all endpoints also appear to be a bit better.
+The change had the intended effect, with Store requests more evenly spread out across all librarians (though not perfectly, with one librarian receiving noticeably fewer requests).
+Latencies across all endpoints also appeared to be a bit better.
 Unfortunately, we see how RocksDB file operations disrupt especially Put and Store p95 latencies.

 In trial 24, we tested reducing the RocksDB memtable size to 256 MB ([commit](https://github.com/drausin/libri/commit/774be6b6e48fac514df9f27c76f2354da5264828)),